 A community project often requires multiple sources of funding to make it a reality.
 MVRPC has staff experience and resources to help members find opportunities for these alternate funding sources.

 - MVRPC can help identify potential partnerships, funding approaches and opportunities to support your project and achieve a successful outcome.

 - MVRPC can help analyze funding requirements and award trends, identify factors critical in winning competitive funding, connect organizations where collaboration would be beneficial, help refine project scopes to increase competitiveness, and help identify positive regional impacts.

 - MVRPC can provide data, mapping, and planning services for the application process and the project itself.

-If you have specific needs or questions about funding opportunities, please contact: Martin Kim, Director of Regional Planning.
+If you have specific needs or questions about government or organization-eligible funding opportunities, please contact: Kathryn Youra Polk, Senior Planner.